 - Law enforcement support groups, veterans organizations, and volunteer firefighter/volunteer ambulance service organizations;

 - Any other organization that (a) does not use professional fundraisers in New York; and (b) its gross contributions (which includes contributions and grants, but excludes membership dues) from New York of less than $25,000 per year are exempt.

 If your New York nonprofit does not fall within any of the above exceptions, then your New York nonprofit must file a CHAR410 application with the NY State Department of Law Charities Bureau Registration section, along with accompanying documents.

-Like most nonprofit filings, it is advisable for your New York nonprofit to consult an attorney to determine whether you must register, and to handle the filing and registration.
+Like most nonprofit filings, it is advisable for your New York nonprofit to consult an experienced New York attorney to determine whether you must register, and to handle the filing and registration.

 - Starting A Nonprofit Corporation in New York